Please ensure Javascript is enabled for purposes of website accessibility

 Due to the large amount of data involved, the AH Parties sought to limit in so far as possible (i) the number of custodians whose data and documents were to be searched; (ii) the applicable date range(s) to be used for searches in respect of those custodians and their data sources; and (iii) the number of devices and data sources to be included in the search.
 The AH Parties' argued that their approach sought to identify custodians, date ranges and data sources that they considered might reasonably be expected to hold unique documents relevant to issues in dispute and which struck the appropriate balance when taking into account cost considerations and proportionality[7].

-NPEF IV and the GHF Parties emphasized that the Overriding Objective also requires the Court to deliver justice, and which does not prize economy and proportionality over the need for parties to give proper discovery, and the scale of the discovery exercise should be proportionate to the sums involved and the importance and complexity of the issues.
-Mr Jafar and the AH Parties had commenced the Proceedings, seeking hundreds of millions of dollars from the defendants and they were entitled to insist on a process that would or was likely to result in the discovery of the documents that were relevant to their defences.
-The fund parties accepted that some modifications to the standard discovery process were warranted, indeed the content of the discovery protocol reflected this fact, but not so curtailed so as to result in the AH Parties not providing discovery of documents which were said to be relevant to their defences.
+NPEF IV and the GHF Parties emphasised that the Overriding Objective also requires the Court to deliver justice, and which does not prize economy and proportionality over the need for parties to give proper discovery, and the scale of the discovery exercise should be proportionate to the sums involved and the importance and complexity of the issues.
+Mr Jafar and the AH Parties had commenced the proceedings, seeking hundreds of millions of dollars from the defendants and they were entitled to insist on a process that would, or was likely to, result in the discovery of the documents that were relevant to their defences.
+The fund parties accepted that some modifications to the standard discovery process were warranted; indeed, the content of the discovery protocol reflected this fact, but not so curtailed so as to result in the AH Parties not providing discovery of documents which were said to be relevant to their defences.

 Concluding remarks